Visit Big Bear Valley…

 Campers 13-16 will:

 Practice target archery

 Build survival shelters and have the opportunity to sleep in them

 Songs and stories around the big camp fire

 Make fire by friction

-Butcher whole rabbits for camp meals (Optional.
-An alternative activity is provided)
+Butcher whole rabbits for camp meals (This is an optional activity.
+A vegan alternative activity is also provided.)

 Test their skills with a supervised overnight “survival outing”